About Philip

 From the outside, life still works.
 You’re functioning, delivering, holding things together.

-But underneath, something doesn’t sit the way it used to.
+But underneath, something no longer sits the way it used to.
+I recognised that feeling in myself long before I began coaching.

 Your Story